ArchCipher/CyberSecurity/PortSwigger-web-security-academy/SQL-injection/01-sqli-where-clause.md

 cursor.execute(query, (user_input,))
 ```

 `?` is a parameter placeholder.
 It tells the database, "Expect a value here."
 The value is safely passed as a separate argument to `cursor.execute()`.
 This prevents it from being executed as SQL.
 Some DBs like MySQL or Oracle use `%s` or `$1` instead.
 Check [notes](#notes) for more info.

-Parameterised query treats user input as data and not as part of SQL code, which prevents injection.

 ---

 ## Reflection

-- Learnt how SQL injection can bypass filtering logic (like `released = 1`) by injecting always-true conditions.
-- Understood the importance of using **prepared statements** to prevent such attacks.
+This lab demonstrated how SQL injection can bypass filtering logic by injecting always-true conditions.
+The `OR 1=1` technique proved highly effective in bypassing the `released = 1` clause.
+Learned the importance of using prepared statements and proper input validation to prevent such attacks.
-- Learnt that even simple GET requests can expose vulnerabilities if inputs are not properly sanitized.
-- Gained insight into secured filtering logic through **proper input handling**.

 ---